hellogeraldblah/ICT2x01-p4-8/README.md

 #### 1. Determine Meaningful Branch Name
 Ensure that the name of the branch correctly identifies the feature that you are planning to develop/fix.

-#### 2. Create The Branch Off The development/main Branch
+#### 2. Create The Branch Off The Development Branch
 Development Branch -
-Main Branch -
 If you are planning to add a new feature/fix, create the feature based off the development branch.
+Unless the development of the new feature requires features of in-development branches. *please seek team approval before doing so.

 Example:
 `git branch -b features/x development`